We love nothing more than a mini-break from Singapore. Here's where we fancy hanging out on a beach with the kiddos...

-We do love it here.
-Reminiscing about those holidays (pre-kids and responsibility) spent hooning around the island on scooters with little regard for personal safety still give us a thrill.
-Now, we hoon around on a little catamaran with the kids (in life jackets of course).
+We love it here.
+Reminiscing about those holidays (pre-kids and responsibility) spent hooning around the island on scooters with little regard for personal safety still gives us a thrill.
+Now, we hoon around on a little catamaran with the kids (in lifejackets of course).
 We tried it in the north at Belmond Napasai and in the west at the Intercontinental Samui Baan Taling Gnam Resort.
 Both yielded squeals of delight and plenty of places to park up, disembark and stumble straight into a bar on the beach.
 There’s plenty of choice for all budgets around this sunny island, so have a look at our guide to Koh Samui with kids and then put it on your holiday radar, stat.

 Under 2 hours by plane

 Love it or hate it, Phuket is accessible, comparatively inexpensive and varied.
 And it has some lovely beaches.
 Surin Beach is a stunner but it comes with a price tag if you want to stay in the vicinity.
-Kata and Karon Beaches are very user friendly with the latter feeling not so crowded, but it is commercial.
+Kata and Karon Beaches are very user-friendly with the latter feeling not so crowded, but it is commercial.
 While we’re definitely not fans of Patong, Kamal Beach just north of the gaudy lights is really rather nice.
-Mai Khao can be pretty treacherous at times with rough seas but the Marriot Mai Khao Beach Resort on its shores is our favourite spot in Phuket when it comes to a family stay.
+Mai Khao can be pretty treacherous at times with rough seas but the Marriott Mai Khao Beach Resort on its shores is our favourite spot in Phuket when it comes to a family stay.
 If you want to get out of the confines of the resort, it’s worth the trip up to Bang Pae waterfall not least to support the Gibbon Rehabilitation Project on site there.